Review

 What We Would Do

 For tired feet after class: the Capezio Footsie Roller, bought direct or through Dancewear Corner.
 It's $14, it's dance-specific, and it's the kind of thing that actually gets used because it's that simple.
 For conditioning: whatever the teacher specified, from a verified source with a clear return policy.
-For gifts: the foot roller or a set of resistance bands: only when the dancer's age and training load make it a natural fit.
+For gifts: the foot roller or a set of resistance bands, only when the dancer's age and training load make it a natural fit.
 For anything where 'pain' is in the description: we don't recommend a product.
 We recommend calling someone qualified.

 Buyer Walkthrough